A1jandro-Jimenez/Brazilian-_E-Commerce_Analytics-_Project/README.md

 ```
 *(1.1192659244909728, 1.1784582053598458)*

 A 95% confidence interval was used.
 We are 95% confident that fast deliveries receive between 1.12 and 1.18 more stars than slow deliveries.
-If we repeated this analysis many times, 95% of the intervals would contain the true mean difference.Even accounting for sampling uncertainty, fast deliveries consistently outperform slow deliveries by about one full star, with a narrow confidence show­ing high reliability.
+If we repeated this analysis many times, 95% of the intervals would contain the true mean difference.
+Even accounting for sampling uncertainty, fast deliveries consistently outperform slow deliveries by about one full star, with  narrow confidence show­ing high reliability.

 ```python